vilinicz/geoitt/README.md

 ```
 ___
 Made with:
- - Sinatra - was interesting to try it, and it seems to be better solution (then Rails) for small one-endpoint microservice.
+ - Sinatra - was interesting to try it, and it seems to be better solution (than Rails) for small one-endpoint microservice.
  - Hands

 Time consumed: